derekwang99/DH110-DEREKWANG/web_documentation.md

   <iframe src="//www.youtube.com/embed/7dqTuaKRRkg" width="420" height="345" align = "center" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

 The pilot usability test confirmed some of the weaknesses I have seen in Senior Assist Reminder and Learning.
-The participant ultimately did complete all of the assigned tasks, but did have some difficulty navigating some pages, especially on Senior Assist.
+The participant ultimately did complete all of the assigned tasks, but did have some difficulty navigating some pages.

 The full pilot usability test and materials can be found [here](https://github.com/derekwang99/DH110-DEREKWANG/tree/main/assignment02).